Salinas v. Texas

 Salinas v.
-Texas, 570 US 178 (2013), is a landmark decision of the Supreme Court of the United States, which the court held 5–4 decision, declaring that the Fifth Amendment's self-incrimination clause does not extend to defendants who simply choose to remain silent during questioning, even though no arrest has been made nor the Miranda rights read to a defendant.
+Texas, 570 US 178 (2013), is a landmark decision of the Supreme Court of the United States, in which the court held, in a 5–4 decision, that the Fifth Amendment's self-incrimination clause does not extend to defendants who simply choose to remain silent during questioning, even though no arrest has been made nor the Miranda rights read to a defendant.

 Background

 In 1992, in Houston, Texas, Houston police officers found two homicide victims.
 The investigation led officers to Genovivo Salinas.
 Even though he was not arrested at that time and the police had not read him his Miranda rights, Salinas agreed to accompany the police officers to the police station.
 During the interrogation, Salinas answered every question the police officers asked him, until asked whether the shotgun shells found at the scene would match the gun found at Salinas' home.
-According to the police officer, Salinas didn't answer this question, and demonstrated signs of deception.
+According to the police officer, Salinas did not answer this question, and demonstrated signs of deception.
 A ballistics analysis later revealed that the gun found at the scene matched Salinas' gun with the casings.
-Police also found a witness who said Salinas had admitted to the killings.
+A witness said Salinas had admitted to the killings.

-In 1993, Salinas was charged with the murders but was never found.
-15 years later, he was found in Mexico and captured.
-His first trial resulted in a mistrial.
-In the second trial, Salinas did not take the stand and the prosecutor attempted to introduce Salinas' silence and defendant's physical reaction as evidence about the gun casings.
-However, Salinas disagreed with the prosecutor and argued that he could still invoke Fifth Amendment rights as a protection against self-incrimination whether he was in custody or not.
-The trial court agreed with the evidence and found Salinas guilty of the murders.
-He was sentenced to 20 years in prison and a fine of $5,000.
-The Texas Court of Criminal Appeals and the Fourteenth Court of Appeals of Harris County, Texas affirmed the decision.
-However, the case was brought to the Supreme Court of the United States and it was granted on January 11, 2013.
+Salinas was charged with the murders in 1993, but could not be found until 15 years later, when he was captured in Mexico.
+His first trial ended in a mistrial.
+In a second trial, Salinas did not take the stand, and the prosecutor commented to the jury on Salinas' silence and physical reaction during questioning as evidence of his guilt, over his objection on the grounds of the Fifth Amendment's protection against self-incrimination.
+Salinas was found guilty of the murders, sentenced to 20 years in prison, and fined $5,000.
+On appeal, his Fifth Amendment argument was rejected by the Fourteenth Court of Appeals of Harris County and the Texas Court of Criminal Appeals.
+Salinas then appealed to the Supreme Court of the United States, which granted certiorari.